manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 - As event handlers often manipulate state, they are best defined where state is defined.
 - Define the event handler in outermost owner component.
 - Consume on<Event> property within owned components down the multi-component hierarchy.
-- Event handlers without any parameters can bind within constructor.
+- Event handlers without any parameters can bind within the constructor.
 - Event handlers with parameters can bind within on<Event> property.
 - Pass parameter to event handling method using on<Event> property bind expression.